MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/handle-type.md

 A reference to the **handle_type** object.

 ## swap function
-Swaps the contents of the two **handle_type** parameters so that they contain one another's HANDLE.
+Swaps the contents of the two **handle_type** parameters so that they contain one another's handle.

 ### Syntax
 ```cppwinrt